v-pos/vpos-woocommerce/README.md

 ## Installation and Configuration

-TO install and configure visit our wiki: [vPOS Wiki](https://github.com/nextbss/vpos-woocommerce/wiki/Instalação-e-configuração)
+To install and configure visit our wiki: [vPOS Wiki](https://github.com/nextbss/vpos-woocommerce/wiki/Instalação-e-configuração)

 ## Have any doubts?

 In case of any doubts, bugs, or the like, please leave an issue.
 We would love to help.

-License
+## License

 The plugin is available as open source under the terms of the MIT License.